Home Maintenance Checklist: Seasonal and Monthly To-Dos

 Spring maintenance tasks

-You’ll want to rake up any leaves that you missed in the fall and then lay mulch in your flowerbeds.
-The mulch will protect your plants from any cold snaps, block the weeds, and protect your plants from drought.
+You’ll want to rake up any leaves you missed in the fall and then lay mulch in your flowerbeds.
+The mulch will protect your plants from cold snaps, block the weeds, and shield your plants from drought.
 Walk around and check the trees for signs of broken limbs, damage caused by bugs or animals, or if a tree is dead or dying.

 Click here to find an arborist near you.